munificent/craftinginterpreters/book/a-virtual-machine.md

 Like the previous `READ_BYTE` macro, `READ_CONSTANT` is only used inside `run()`.
 To make that scoping more explicit, the macro definitions themselves are confined to that function.
-We <span name="macro">define</span> them at the beginning and -- because we care -- undefine them at the end:
+We <span name="macro">define</span> them at the beginning and -- because we care -- undefine them at the end.

 ^code undef-read-constant (1 before, 1 after)